-At December 31, 2017, the Company's net investment in premises and equipment in service was \$26.1 million.
-Our main office and operations center is located in Honaker, Virginia.
-This location contains a full service branch, and our administration and operations center.
+At December 31, 2018, the Company's net investment in premises and equipment in service was \$24.2 million.
+Our main office and operations center are located in Honaker, Virginia.
+This location contains a full service branch, and a separate administration and operations center.

-The Bank owns 14 of its full service branches, including its headquarter office, and its 1 limited service branch, as well as its loan production office in Tennessee.
+The Bank owns 15 of its full service branches, including its headquarters office, and its one limited service branch, as well as its loan production office in Tennessee.
 The locations of these branches are described in Item 1.
-On May 31, 2017, the Bank sold its Abingdon, Bristol, Gate City and Castlewood, Virginia properties and as a result recognized a gain of \$2.6 million.
-In connection with the sale of the four properties, the Bank on May 31, 2017 entered into commercial lease agreements for the properties (the "Leases"), which allowed the Bank to continue to service customers from these locations.
+On May 31, 2017, the Bank sold its Abingdon, Bristol, Gate City and Castlewood, Virginia properties recognizing a gain of \$2.6 million.
+In connection with the sale of these four properties, the Bank on May 31, 2017 entered into commercial lease agreements for the properties (the "Leases"), which allowed the Bank to continue to service customers from these locations.
 The Leases, which commenced on June 1, 2017, provide the Bank with use of the properties for an initial term of fifteen (15) years.
-Base rent payments for years 1 through 5 of the Leases are approximately \$417 thousand a year.
-For additional discussion of these leases see Note Note 17, Leasing Activities, in Notes to the Consolidated Financial Statements.
+For additional discussion of these leases see Note 17, Leasing Activities, in Notes to the Consolidated Financial Statements.
+Aside from the retail branch offices, we own a building in Bristol, Virginia that serves as our call center and Interactive Teller Machine network operations site.